Elchin/GIPL/README.md

 Make sure to create a folder called `out` before running the executable file (see [`gipl_config.cfg`](https://github.com/Elchin/GIPL/blob/master/gipl_config.cfg)).  <br />

 # Visualize:
 The file with measured temperatures is [`mesres.txt`](https://github.com/Elchin/GIPL/blob/master/mesres.txt).
 The header for the `mesres.txt` can be found in  the `compare.m` script.
 Type the command `>>compare(0)` to execute the script in the [Matlab](https://www.mathworks.com/products/matlab.html).
 The script plots the daily measured against calculated ground temperatures at four specified depth as shown in the figure below.
+Also checkout the jupyter notebook [example](https://github.com/Elchin/GIPL/blob/master/plot_results.ipynb).
 ![results](https://github.com/Elchin/GIPL/blob/master/results.png)

 # Input/Output Setup: